Frequently Asked Questions

 Do I need to build right away?

-Once a home is started, it must be completed within one year.
-You do not need to start right away.
-We do not want partially done dwellings to be a long term problem.
+Once a home is started, the exterior must be completed within one year.
+You do not need to start building immediately.

 How do I get into Otter Tail Lake?